elchericito/redfast-docs/docs/USER MANUAL/redfast-sdk/react-native.md

   }, delaySeconds);
 }

-// Trigger when "clickId" is clicked const { path, delaySeconds } = await promptMgr.onButtonClicked("clickId");
+// Or, trigger when "clickId" is clicked const { path, delaySeconds } = await promptMgr.onButtonClicked("clickId");
 if (path) {
   setTimeout(() => {